GIBueno25/Project-2/README.md

 1. **Is there a correlation between a song's features and its popularity?**

-Based on the results of the correlation matrix, there does not appear to be any correlation between a song's popularity and its individual features.
+Based on the results of the correlation matrix, there is no strong correlation between audio features and a song's popularity.

 <div align="center">